SpiritSaint/roadrunner-alpined/README.md

 # RoadRunned

-This project is a docker image for PHP powered apps using RoadRunner and Alpine Linux.
+This project is a docker image for Laravel and PHP powered apps using RoadRunner and Alpine Linux.

 ## Why